aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 </div>

 <p class="about-statement">
   I notice patterns.
-But more than that, I notice when something <strong>doesn't fit the pattern.</strong>
+But more than that, I notice when something doesn't fit the pattern.
 </p>

 Give me fragments of information and I want to figure out how they connect.
-It's probably why I can happily spend hours solving an **80×80 black-and-white nonogram**, why I remember the one flight that behaves differently from all the others, and why seemingly innocent questions have a tendency to become full-blown investigations.
+It's probably why I can happily spend hours solving an 80×80 black-and-white nonogram, why I remember the one flight that behaves differently from all the others, and why seemingly innocent questions have a tendency to become full-blown investigations.

 That same curiosity follows me into my work.